-If there was a list of who’s who in the agritourism world, Fair Oaks would be at the top.
-At the country’s largest farm destination (it’s 36,000 acres just to give you an idea), you’ll choose one of three adventures: pig, dairy or crop.
+If there was a list of who’s who in the world of farm tours, Fair Oaks would be at the top.
+Head to this 36,000-acre farm to choose one of three adventures: pig, dairy or crop.
 One cool thing to know when deciding which trip you’ll embark on for the day—on the dairy tour, you’re likely to see a calf being born right there in front of you… an experience unlike any other!

 Sawmill Hollow, Missouri Valley

 Like grapes, but better.
 That’s how the farmers at Sawmill Hollow would describe their crop, the formerly endangered aronia berry.
 At the country’s only organic aronia berry plantation, you can roam the 150 acres covered in 13,000 berry bushes or sip a flight of aronia berry wines in the tasting room.
-While this particular fruit is known as the ultimate superfood, you should add these other healthy fruits and veggies to your next grocery list, too.
+Sawmill Hollow is open by appointment only, so be sure to call ahead to schedule your tour.

 Pumpkins, pumpkins and, well, more pumpkins.
-That’s what the Walters Farm does best (they even host Pumpkinfest every year).
+That’s what Walters’ Farm does best (they even host Pumpkinfest every year).
 Take a hayride to the 30-acre patch to pick your own jack o’ lantern or, if you want a little excitement, shoot a squash or two from their pumpkin cannon.
 And on a chilly October afternoon, nothing warms you up faster than a bowl of Walter’s Famous Pumpkin Chili and a mug of hot apple cider.
 Not in Kansas?
 Find the best pumpkin patch in your state.

 Winstar Farm, Versailles